miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 ## Teaser Message

 Do you build your 4D app?
-Do you have an XML project to configure your production app exactly how it ought to be?
-In this session, Keisuke will explain the benefits of building your 4D app and how to take advantage of the various advanced build settings now available in v20.
+Do you have an XML project to configure your application exactly how it ought to be?
+In this session, Keisuke will explain the benefits of building your 4D app and how to take advantage of the various build settings made available in v20.

 ## Synopsis